Frequently Asked Questions

 Students are expected to organise their own work experience but we do support students with this.
 We have a number of employers who have offered work experience in the past and are happy for us to provide their details to other students.
 Tutors, our careers advisor and our sixth form study supervisor are all able to offer help and support to students.

 Felpham Community College is a 7 year education and as such our students do not need to apply for a place at sixth form.
 In November all students will complete a futures form when they will tell us whether Felpham is their first choice and which courses they would like to study.
-All students will then have a futures interview in January.
+All students will then have a futures interview in February when they can discuss their options in more detail.
 External students will need to complete an application form through our website.

-We offer a level 2 retake programme for students who do not gain 5 grade 4-9s.
-This is a one year programme and includes retake English and Maths GCSE alongside a work skills and business and enterprise qualification.
-This is a four day a week course and students are supported to find work experience for one day a week.
+We offer a level 2 Access Course for students who do not gain 5 grade 4-9s.
+This is a one year programme and includes retake English and Maths GCSE alongside vocational Media and Public Services.
 If students successfully complete this course and have 5 grade 4-9s at the end, they can then choose to stay for a further two years to complete level 3 courses.

 All of our level 3 course (A-levels and BTECs) run over 5 days so students are expected to be in everyday.
 We believe this is the best approach for students as it allows them to intersperse lessons with independent study.
 It also means that they always have support from subject staff and the sixth form team.

 Whilst we do not have a strict dress code for students we do expect them to wear clothes that are suitable for the setting.
-We do not allow shorts or skirts shorter than mid thigh length and we expect students to have their midriff covered.
+We do not allow shorts or skirts shorter than mid thigh.
 If we think that a student is dressed inappropriately we will have a sensitive conversation with that student about expectations.